bessonnet/SwiftGraphKit/README.md

 ### Concept

 DataFrame is a core concept of framework.
+GraphView need to be positioned as all UIView.
-You will not use frame, or pixel to draw, but a custom unit on x and y.
+But inside of framework, you will not use frame, or pixel to draw, but a custom unit on x and y.
+This units are configured by data frame.

 ```swift
 let minX: CGFloat = 0